johnspurr/odin-admin-dashboard/README.md

 I also took the opportunity to try out some better CSS organization by using BEM classes.

-And I also started to look into accessibility stuff including aria labels and semantic HTMl but it wasn't a whole-hearted effort due to this just being a mockup and me wanting to finish the meat of the project and move on to the next lessons.
+And I also started to look into accessibility stuff including aria labels and semantic HTML but it wasn't a whole-hearted effort due to this just being a mockup and me wanting to finish the meat of the project and move on to the next lessons.